 Unfortunately, free Canva doesn’t allow you to download your creations with a transparent background, which Amazon recommends for their Merch designs.
 Transparency is only available with the Canva for Work plan.

 In addition to transparent images, Canva for Work offers a few other perks.
-For example, unlimited storage, resizing existing images, access to a massive library of free photos and graphics, animation, a brand kit, team templates, and folders to create consistent designs across multiple platforms.
+For example, unlimited storage, resizing existing photos, access to a massive library of free images and graphics, animation, a brand kit, team templates, and folders to create consistent designs across multiple platforms.

-While these features are nice, other than the transparent images, they do not help design Merch items.
+While these features are excellent, other than the transparent images, they do not help design Merch items.

 You would initially think the free photos and graphics would be a plus –, but there’s a caveat to that.